Augmented Reality Advertising: How It Works & The Best Campaigns

 The advantages of augmented reality advertising

 Augmented reality advertising creates a memorable experience for the consumer.
-Zenith’s report stated that user experiences that include AR are 70% more memorable.
+Zenith’s report stated that user experiences that include AR are 70% more memorable than experiences that do not.
 Augmented reality allows advertising to be an interactive experience between the brand and consumer, where the user is an active participant in the advertising they are exposed to.

-They found that consumer experiences that included AR resulted in almost double the amount of engagement compared to a non-AR experience.
-In addition, they reported that AR also produces high-attention levels from it’s users.
+They found that consumer experiences that included AR resulted in almost double the amount of engagement compared to non-AR experiences.
+In addition, they reported that AR also produces high-attention levels from its users.

 CEO of Neuro-Insight UK Heather Andrew explained: